Image by Valerie Seager.

 VS: The three finalists impressed the Selection Panel with their technical skill and willingness to work on the commission.
 Some of their work samples are museum-quality, and there is evidence that they are developing a recognisable style and personality for their work.
 All the concepts and drawings were easy to understand, and demonstrated an understanding of the practical as well as the aesthetic aspects of the commission.
 We tailored the business aspect of the Award to the winners’ requirements, and for some, it was the major factor in them applying for the Award.

-LAB: What do you admire most about your selected creative (Carolin)?
+LAB: What do you admire most about your selected creative for the 2017 award (Carolin)?

 VS: Carolin understood that the music cabinet needed to be visually exciting as well as a practical storage solution.
 Her idea of collaborating with a young composer to re-imagine a piece of music composed by my husband as a piece of art/experimental music notation is truly innovative, and personalises the commission in a way I could not have imagined.
 Carolin will finalise her plans for the design and make the cabinet whilst also completing her studies at the London Crafts College and exhibiting at New Designers.
 She was the only student to apply for the Award, and she has the technical skill and determination to make her dream of a career as a furniture maker/designer a reality.